Jordaneddielinton93/Amigo_qouteGen/README.md

 ### As of the project I had to build a quote generator using either local storage , session storage or a database, then be able to add users own quote to it.
 ### I decided to go with both database storage and local storage.
 ### one used for saving users data and the other for using an API since I did not want to save API data to the limited storage I decided to make two pages of content for them.
-### I roughly spend most of The day on the landing page with great success to each component, pretty much having most of the setup memorised untill i hit firebase but it was a great learning curve and remind that software is allway's upgrading so you never stop learning.
+### I roughly spend most of The day on the landing page with great success to each component, pretty much having most of the setup memorised untill i hit firebase but it was a great learning curve and reminder that software is allway's upgrading so you never stop learning.
 <hr>
 <br>
 Technologies Used